 There are five synthesis essays due at natural breaks throughout the course.
 Synthesis essays may take the form of background essays or literature reviews.
 However, our synthesis essays will take the form of arguments (i.e.: Op-Eds).
 Synthesis Essays are worth 10 points each.
-See the instructions and rubric posted in Blackboard (on the Assignments and Grading page) for more details about how to write a successful Op-Ed.
+See the instructions and rubric (linked on the web) in the

+Assignments and Grading section of the syllabus for more details about how to write a successful Op-Ed.
 As you will see on the rubric, there is a granularity of .25 pt and a floor of 1 pt to equal 10 points total for each essay.